enrico-it/enrico-it/README.md

 For me, it's really important to have a good work attitude.
 That means working hard, being cooperative, and showing interest in your work.

-This programming journey of mine will showcase my projects, portfolio, and ideas from beginning to end.
+This programming journey of mine will showcase my projects, portfolio, and ideas from beginning to the end.
 I would be happy if you could suggest improvements to my projects or point out my mistakes so that I can learn from them.

 ## [This is my Portfolio][MySite]